 It’s also quite expensive, but a once-in-a-lifetime experience.
 The Ghan stops at Adelaide, where you can join a bus or flight to Yulara.

 Bus to Uluru

 The only direct bus to Uluru is from Alice Springs.
 You can take a Greyhound bus from either Darwin, 22 hours, or Adelaide, 21 hours to reach Alice.
-These services can be useful for backpackers wanting to stop at some of the sites along the way, like Katherine and Coober Pedy.
+These services can be useful for backpackers wanting to stop at some sites along the way, like Katherine and Coober Pedy.